 - 701.00 No trailer or manufactured house shall be occupied or maintained as a living unit except in an approved Manufactured Housing District. - Manufactured Housing District Requirements.
 The Planning Board may approve the location and designation of Manufactured Housing Districts within the Residential-Agricultural District and shall allow the placement of manufactured housing on individual lots within Manufactured Housing Districts intended for occupancy as permanent single dwelling unit dwellings.
 Any area approved as a Manufactured Housing District, in addition to conforming with the Zoning Ordinance, shall also satisfy the following conditions: - a.
-Each proposed Manufactured Housing District must be a minimum of twenty (20) contiguous acres in size. - b.
-Each proposed Manufactured Housing District must contain a buffer of not less than ten (10) feet wide which is planted and landscaped to provide a visual barrier between the Manufactured Housing District and all other adjacent property. - c.
-Each proposed Manufactured Housing District shall conform with the Subdivision Regulations now in existence or as may be amended. - 701.02 Application.
+Each proposed Manufactured Housing District must be a minimum of twenty (20) contiguous acres in size excluding wetlands. - b.
+Each proposed Manufactured Housing District must contain a vegetated buffer of fifty (50) feet wide, or a value as deemed necessary by the Planning board, on all boundaries of the original parcel except for access to connecting roads. - Each proposed Manufactured Housing District shall conform with the Subdivision Regulations now in existence or as may be amended. - d.
+Any dwelling unit shall contain at least 320 square feet of living area. - 701.02 Application.
 Any application for the establishment and designation of a Manufactured Housing District shall be an attachment to, and a part of, the application for subdivision approval required by the Subdivision Regulations and shall contain certification by the owner (if different from applicant) of the request for Manufactured Housing District Designations. - 702.00 The provisions of this section shall not apply to the continued use and occupancy of any manufactured housing used as a dwelling as of the date of the passage of this section, nor to a manufactured house hereafter acquired as a replacement by the owner of a manufactured house so used. - 703.00 The placement of manufactured housing is prohibited within the designated Regulatory Floodway, except in existing manufactured housing parks.